k98kurz/brainfuck-machine/readme.md

 To debug the program, add `-d` or `--debug` to the end of the command.
-This will print a trace of all instructions run and then the whole stdout in hex (normal output is just the non-null bytes).
+This will print a trace of all instructions run and then the whole stdout in hex (normal output truncates least significant null bytes).

 ### Run Assembly